Qwinn1/forktools/README.md

 # CHANGELOG, VERSION 4.1:

+- Confirmed compatibility with Debian 10.
+Note that Debian users may need to run `apt install bc` as the `bc` function, which allows for some basic mathematical processing in bash, does not appear to be part of a default Debian installation.
 - Users running forktools under certain locale settings (such as European locales that display commans instead of periods for decimals) should no longer suffer minor display and calculation issues.
 - New tool 'forkcerts` makes setting up remote harvesters much easier.
 It will export all farmer `ca` folders containing ssl certs into a single folder for easy transfer to and import on remote harvesters for the `init -c` process required on remote harvester setups.
 Also sets the farmer peer setting in the harvester config.yamls during the import process.
 - `fork`, in addition to the 3 previous abbreviations 'sum', 'wal' and 'ver', now supports an additional 13 three-letter abbreviations for various other forktools.
 For example, instead of running `forkfixconfig chia`, you can run `fork chia fix`.
 Run `fork -help` for the list of available abbreviations.